Davej66/ms4-dev/README.md

     - Download invoices of my past payments	and have a copy of proof of purchase for my records.
     - Register and unregister for Meetups I am interested in.
     - See who is attending events I am attending.
-    - Connect with other users attending events.
+    - Connect with other users.
     - Message other users once connected.
     - Approve or decline connection requests sent to me.